 Red Horse Therapy

 In the evening, White Beach along Boracay’s west coast transforms into outdoor restaurants and hookah lounges and the nightlife gets a little dark.
 However, before the darkness sets in, the sunsets are spectacular.
-I find my “happy place” as I sprawl in the red bean bag chairs a few doors down from Bamboo Beach Resort.
+My “happy place” is in a red beanbag chair a few doors down from Bamboo Beach Resort.
 They are the perfect sunset spot!
 The mellow tunes set the mood, covers of my favorites like “Chasing Cars” and Adele’s “Don’t You Remember” wafting from a nearby cafe.
 Thankfully, the Red Horse beer is ice cold too!

 Another great Happy Hour spot is a small pub located next door to the Golden Phoenix Hotel near Station 3.
 They provide comfortable tables set along the sand boardwalk, large bottles of ice-cold Red Horse beer, and guarantee stunning sunsets!

-Crowds of tourists typically gather on the beaches near Station 2 and 3 on sunny days.
-However, I venture further south and, luckily, I find my spot near Sundown Beach Studios.
-I order a mango smoothie and grab an empty lounge chair.
-Happily, I spend the day undisturbed by people selling stuff, crowds of water-sports enthusiasts, or screaming children.
+Crowds of sun worshippers typically gather on the beaches near Station 2 and 3 on sunny days.
+However, if you venture further south you may find a more quiet spot near Sundown Beach Studios.
+Order a mango smoothie and grab an empty lounge chair.
+I spent the day here undisturbed by people selling stuff, crowds of water-sports enthusiasts, or screaming children.
 Deserted beaches are probably harder to find during high season, but keep on walking…they really DO exist!